 - Spacers are large, empty devices (or tubes) that are usually made out of plastic.
 They help you get the best from your asthma medicine if you use a metered dose inhaler (MDI).

 - There are several different brands of spacer that fit different inhalers.
 They are all available on prescription, or you can buy them from a pharmacist.

 - If you, or your child, use a spacer, it’s easier to get the right amount of medicine straight to your lungs where it’s needed.
 This may mean you need to use less medicine overall.
 Using a spacer device can also reduce the risk of side effects from your medicine.

 - Your GP, asthma nurse or pharmacist should show you how to use your inhaler and spacer properly so that every dose is effective.

 - Spacers with facemasks can be used with babies or with younger children who find it hard to use an ordinary spacer with a mouthpiece.

-How does a spacer help me manage my asthma better?
+- How does a spacer help me to manage my asthma better?